Division 296 Tax: How the $3m superannuation tax changes affect you

 Who does Division 296 affect?

-Division 296 applies to people whose Total Superannuation Balance (TSB) is over $3 million at the end of the financial year.
-The new tax includes self-managed Super funds (SMSFs).
-If you take money out before that date and bring your balance below the threshold, the tax won’t apply.
-However, depending on your situation, you may still be taxed on withdrawing funds from your Superannuation.
+Division 296 applies to individuals whose Total Superannuation Balance (TSB) exceeds $3 million at the end of the financial year.
+This includes balances held in self-managed super funds (SMSFs) and public funds.
+If you take money out before the end of the financial year and bring your balance below the threshold, the tax won’t apply.
+However, depending on your situation, you may subject to capital gains tax within the fund and taxed on withdrawing funds from your superannuation.

 You should seek professional financial advice before making decisions.